Erik Pieters

-Erik Pieters ([ˈeːrɪk ˈpitərs]; born 7 August 1988) is a Dutch professional footballer who plays as a left back and centre back for West Bromwich Albion.
+Erik Pieters ([ˈeːrɪk ˈpitərs]; born 7 August 1988) is a Dutch professional footballer who plays as a left-back and centre-back and is currently a free agent.

 Pieters began his career with Utrecht and made his professional debut in August 2006.
 He impressed enough at the Stadion Galgenwaard to earn a move to PSV Eindhoven in July 2008 for €2.5 million.
-At PSV he won the Johan Cruijff Shield in 2008 and the KNVB Beker in 2011–12 and also became a regular member of the Dutch national team.
+At PSV, he won the Johan Cruijff Shield in 2008 and the KNVB Beker in 2011–12 and also became a regular member of the Dutch national team.
 Injuries hampered his progress in 2012–13 before he moved to English side Stoke City in June 2013 for €3.6 million.

-Pieters spent six years with the Potters making 206 appearances before joining Burnley in July 2019.
+Pieters spent six years with Stoke and made 206 appearances before joining Burnley in July 2019.
+He signed for Championship club West Bromwich Albion in September 2022 for a further two seasons.
+He had a short term spell at Luton Town without making a first-team appearance prior to moving to Championship side Derby County in late March 2025 in a deal until the end of the season; he left the club in June 2025.

 Career

 Early career

 Born in Tiel, Pieters grew up in Enspijk and started as a central midfielder in the juvenile ranks of VV Rhelico in Rumpt.
-There he was scouted by FC Utrecht and, after a trial period, he joined the Utrecht youth academy.
+There he was scouted by Utrecht and, after a trial period, he joined the Utrecht youth academy.

 Utrecht

-Pieters made his Eredivisie debut for Utrecht in a 2–1 defeat against Willem II and went on to make 29 appearances in his maiden season as Utrecht finished the 2006–07 season in 9th position and they went on to win in the Intertoto Cup playoffs.
+Pieters made his Eredivisie debut for Utrecht in a 2–1 defeat against Willem II and went on to make 29 appearances in his maiden season as Utrecht finished the 2006–07 season in ninth place and they went on to win in the Intertoto Cup playoffs.
 In the 2007–08 season, Pieters made his European debut in July in the Intertoto Cup.
-He made 35 appearances and scored twice against Willem II and FC Groningen as Utrecht finished in 10th position.
+He made 35 appearances and scored twice against Willem II and Groningen as Utrecht finished in tenth place.
 His solid performances attracted the interest of PSV Eindhoven.